grantgasser/lottery-ticket-hypothesis-reproduction/README.md

 * Try to use [PyTorch](https://pytorch.org/tutorials/intermediate/pruning_tutorial.html) for pruning.
 If it doesn't work, implement ourselves.

 ### Reproduction Advice
-* cant prune every layer equally. keep track of that stuff
+* Can't prune every layer equally, keep track of that stuff
-* learning rate matters for the bigger models but not as much for the smaller models
+* Learning rate matters for the bigger models but not as much for the smaller models
-* be careful using pytorch in-built pruning
+* Be careful using pytorch in-built pruning

 ### Tentative Proposed Timeline (w/ weekly milestone)
 * Week 1: Reproduce MNIST 97-98% in PyTorch